noobling/prof-comp/Minutes/W32-Group1/2018-W32-3 13h30 • Wed 8th Aug • Minutes • First Group Meeting.md

   - Managerial (interest but not a lot of experience)
   - Documentation
 - Taige
   - Physics major
   - LaTeX
-  - Python, a little C, MATLAB, not Java, a bit of Agile, and HTML
+  - Python, a little C, MATLAB, not Java, a bit of Agile, HTML

 ## [~15:50] Assign tasks for completing sprint 1
 - Skills register, David and Adam